datakaveri/gsx-developer-docs/docs/client-credentials.md

 ![Entering into the My Profile panel](../resources/auth/go-to-my-profile.png)<br/>
 *Entering into the My Profile panel*

-3. In the `My Profile` panel, the user can either download their default client credentials or reset them if they have been lost or compromised.
+3. In the "My Profile" panel, the user can either download their default client credentials or reset them if they have been lost or compromised.
 ![Getting new client credentials](../resources/auth/client-creds.png)<br/>
 *Getting new client credentials*